Class of 2005: Builder

 Under Louis’ tutelage, Kurt won his fourth Canadian title, as well as his fourth World Championship title in 1993.
 As a result of this outstanding year in 1993, Louis received the Coaching Association of Canada’s 1993 Wittnauer Coaching Excellence Award and the 1994 Skate Canada Coach of the Year Award.

-In 1996 he became Skate Canada’s Director of Skating Development, a role that he still holds today.
-In this role, Louis coordinates the development, implementation and monitoring of athlete development across the country.
-He continues in this role with the same passion, joy and enthusiasm for the sport of figure skating as when he took his first steps on the ice.
+In 1996 he became Skate Canada’s Director of Skating Development.
+In this role, Louis coordinated the development, implementation and monitoring of athlete development across the country.
+He continued in this role with the same passion, joy and enthusiasm for the sport of figure skating as when he took his first steps on the ice.